📬 Daily Brief: AI, it’s everywhere

 International drug enforcers clocked a huge bust

-288: Number of arrests across nine countries made yesterday in a sprawling drug bust that took down a major dark web narcotics ring
+288: Number of arrests across nine countries announced yesterday in a sprawling drug bust that took down a major dark web narcotics ring

 Dubbed Operation SpecTor, the investigation focused on an online drug hub called Monopoly Market and was one of the largest international operations of its kind.